yonasuriv/yonasuriv/README.md

 <!-- About -->

 ### About
-I'm an Inquisitive Developer and a Computer Science student with Security, Cryptography and Artificial Intelligence leanings by trade.
+I'm an Inquisitive Developer and a Computer Science Student.
+With heavy interest in Full-Stack Development, Cybersecurity, Cryptography and Artificial Intelligence fields.
 Always eager to learn and grow as a professional and as a person while doing my best to contribute to my colleagues and the world.

 <!-- Contact -->
 ### Contact me